mivaniv23/Misty-Robot/README.md

 2.  **Extract and Set Up the SDK**:

-    *   Extract the Python-SDK-main.zip file to a directory on your system.
+    *   Extract all files from the Python-SDK-main.zip file to a directory on your system.

     *   Place the robot.py file in the same directory as the extracted SDK files.